marcoalopez/GrainSizeTools/DOCS/getting started_src.md

 - ``template.py``: This file contains the default (Matplotlib) parameters used by the script to generate plots.
 - ``get.py``: This file contains the welcome message of the script.

-For non-advanced users, we recommend the use of the Jupyter notebooks provided with the script.
-There are three different notebooks depending on the type of study you want to perform: (i) quantification of grain size distributions, (ii) approximation of grain size distributions using stereological methods, and (iii) paleopiezometry.
+For beginners, we recommend using the Jupyter notebooks provided with the script.
+There are three different notebooks depending on the type of study you want to perform: (i) quantification of grain size distributions (``grainsize_pop_template.ipynb``), (ii) approximation of grain size distributions using stereological methods (``stereology_template.ipynb``), and (iii) paleopiezometry (``paleopiezometry_template.ipynb``).
 These notebooks contain all the necessary instructions on how to use them through practical examples.
-The user will only has to change some parameters to adapt them to his case and delete everything that is not needed.
-Once this has been done, all the analyses are contained in a single, fully reproducible document that can be exported to other formats (pdf, html, etc.) if necessary.
-If you use this workflow, ideally you should copy the entire contents of the script (<<1 MB), i.e. the code and notebooks, for each study you conduct.
+The user will only have to change some parameters to adapt them to their case and delete everything that is not needed.
+Once this has been done, all the analyses and figures will be contained in a fully reproducible single document that can be exported to other formats (pdf, html, etc.).
+If you use this workflow, ideally you should copy the entire contents of the script (<<1 MB), i.e. the code, the folder structure and the notebooks, for each study you conduct.

+TODO

+## Open the Jupyter templates

+TODO

 ## Importing data using the Pandas library